Edmund Blackadder: God, I love nurses — they're so disgustingly clinical!

 Truth in Television: smoking is bad, among other things, for your voice.
 People who smoke a lot will have a significant Vocal Evolution as time goes by.
 They will sound deeper, lower, and raspier, giving a gravelly voice effect.
 Many will have trouble with their voice as time goes by, especially clearing their throat or swallow several times when they talk.

-- One of the CDC's anti-smoking PSAs feature a smoker named Terri who's The Unintelligible due to the damage smoking has done to her vocal cords.
+- One of the CDC's anti-smoking PSAs features a smoker named Terri who's The Unintelligible due to the damage smoking has done to her vocal cords.

 - There was an ad on a French radio station for The Punisher where the announcer's voice slowly deepened as he specifically mentioned that movie ads required the voice of a three-packs-a-day man.